 The Columbian Mammoth was so tall a person would need to stand on the second floor of a building to touch its head, and weighed the same as five cars stacked on top of each other.
 It also boasted large tusks that could easy extend the width of two bicycles laid end to end.
 Unlike its cousin the Woolly Mammoth.
 The Columbian Mammoth did not have much fur.
 North America was generally warmer than the Woolly Mammoth’s homeland of Eurasia.

 The Columbian mammoth did share some similarities with modern elephants.
 They may have lived in herds like elephants, as some fossil sites suggest.
+Based on our knowledge of elephants, the Columbian mammoth might have lived up to 65 years.
 Both mammoths and elephants also share similar ridged teeth, good for chewing plants.
-These teeth grow in sets, with more sets of teeth growing in as the elephant or mammoth ages.
-From this scientists have estimated the Columbian mammoth could live up to 70 or 80 years old.
-The ridged teeth also fit with the mammoth’s diet, which appears to have been grasses, sedges, and brush with some trees and woody plants.
-Like modern elephants, mammoths would have had to eat a lot of this food each day to fuel their enormous bodies.
-Columbian mammoths likely spent up to 16 to 18 hours a day eating, consuming up to 150,000 calories and hundreds of pounds a food each day!
+These teeth grew in sets, with new teeth replacing old ones as the animal aged.
+These ridged teeth were used to grind grasses, brush, trees, and woody plants.
+Like modern elephants, mammoths would have had to eat a lot of this food each day to fuel their large bodies.
+Columbian mammoths most likely spent most of their day eating hundreds of pounds of food.

 The large appetite of mammoths drew them to the grasslands and abundance of green and lush vegetation growing around Lake Otero.
 Before the dunes existed, the Tularosa basin was more green and lush.
 Lake Otero was the center of life for the mammoth.
 Today we see the footprints of these large animals.
 The dried remains of Lake Otero preserves many of these footprints.
 The mammoth is the most common fossil footprint we find on the ancient bed of Lake Otero.